a-b-street/abstreet/README.md

   - Intersections governed by stop signs and traffic signals, with default signal timings heuristically inferred.
 Hand-tuned geometry to reasonably model Seattle's strangest intersections.
-  - You can adjust lane types, stop signs, and traffic signals.
+  - You can adjust lane types, stop signs, and traffic signals, and reverse lanes.
 - The traffic
   - Individual cars, buses, bikes, and pedestrians move through the map.
   - Most trips are multi-modal -- for example, a pedestrian exits a building,